Teen Rhinoplasty in NYC & NJ

 Rhinoplasty performed for strictly cosmetic reasons can safely be performed when the nose has reached adult size for the face and body.
 Typically, this occurs during puberty and can be as early as 13 for girls or 14 for boys.
 The “right age” however depends on the circumstances and the patient.
 A number of factors including motivation, obvious external deformity, psychological reasons, and previous injury must be considered.
-Realistic expectations and the improvement in self-esteem is one of the most important discussions to have with your doctor.
+Realistic expectations and improvement in self-esteem is one of the most important discussions to have with your doctor.
 The validity of developmental improvement after facial plastic surgery and rhinoplasty should not be underestimated.

 Should my child wait till they are older to have their deviated septum or nasal fracture surgery?

 Your child should probably not wait if the condition is causing symptoms.
 Children with nasal fractures and trauma are still misguided to wait for corrective surgery.
 This myth is still perpetuated in medical textbooks and stems from the reasonable fear that nasal surgery will stunt nasal development.
 On the contrary, waiting can often cause nasal and facial mal-development due to obligate mouth breathing and scar tissue.
 There are very few surgeons in the world who feel as comfortable as Dr. Tadros operating on the septum and noses of young kids, adolescents and teens.
-Dr. Tadros has pioneered several safe and effective techniques to treat patients as young as 5 years of age.
+Plastic surgery specialist in NJ has pioneered several safe and effective techniques to treat patients as young as 5 years of age.
 Each patient is treated on a case-by-case basis with an emphasis on improving proper nasal and sinonasal development.

 What associated conditions are often undiagnosed or neglected in the pediatric/teen population?